jrmedd/uxportfolio/content/_index.md

 social: ['instagram', 'twitter', 'youtube', 'linkedin']
 ---

-Below is just a sample of work from the past few of years to highlight examples of products and projects I have worked on.
+Below is just a sample of work from the past few years to highlight examples of products and services I have worked on.
 If there's anything in particular you would like to see more of, please just ask.